 To put it simply, this knob allows you to set the level or magnitude of the effect.

 Effect Select Knob/Button

 The effect select knob serves as the main menu of the panel.
 Some panels offer a knob while some offer a button.
 You can choose the effect you want to apply through this effect select knob/button.

 Effect Assign Buttons

 You will also see the effect assign buttons on your DJ software’s effects control panel.
 You can use this button to assign a channel to the effect.
 You can assign different effects to different channels.

 When talking about software, the tempo controls on it allows you to choose whether to lock the effect on the bear or not.
 It is where you can finalize the effect, its repetition, and which part you want to apply it to.

-Learning More about DJ Effects
+Final Thoughts About Learning DJ Effects

 Effects can make or break your DJ career.
 The key is to learn the soft spots and understand the factors of depth, length, and frequency.
 These are all the effects that you need to know about before getting started.
 Also, these controls will help you better manage the effects and give your DJ sets a classy feel that impresses the audience and creates hype on the dance floor.